 Committed To Providing Humanitarian Relief To Immigrants

 Humanitarian relief is one of the cornerstones of our firm.
-For decades John Lawit has been involved in organizations such as the Human Rights Initiative of North Texas, the American-Arab Anti-Discrimination Committee and the American Civil Liberties Union.
-Our firm has helped families and individuals from around the globe escape persecution for more than 30 years.
-We are dedicated to helping people suffering persecution find safe harbor in the United States.
+For decades John W. Lawit has been involved in organizations such as the Human Rights Initiative of North Texas, the American-Arab Anti-Discrimination Committee and the American Civil Liberties Union.
+From locations in Irving, Texas, and Albuquerque, New Mexico, we have helped families and individuals from around the globe escape persecution and safely remain in the United States.

 - Demonstrate “substantial physical or mental abuse” as a result of certain criminal activity that violates U.S. law or happened in the U.S. or one of its territories